NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 catalog zone MUST be ignored (but the older copy of the catalog zone SHOULD be left running subject to values in SOA fields).

-If there is a clash between an existing member zone's name and an incoming member zone's name (via transfer or update), the new instance of the zone MUST be ignored and an error SHOULD be logged.
+[FIXME: reword this if we do coo, or the CSYNC immediate flag, or something else] If there is a clash between an existing member zone's name and an incoming member zone's name (via transfer or update), the new instance of the zone MUST be ignored and an error SHOULD be logged.

+[FIXME: all this ordering of operation might be an undue burden on implementations.
+What's the harm in a secondary failing to get a member zone immediately, and then getting it successfully a minute later?]
 When zones are introduced into a catalog zone, a primary SHOULD first make the new zones available for transfers before making the updated catalog zone available for transfer, or sending NOTIFY for the catalog zone to secondaries.